-The gain on sale of assets and interests in unconsolidated entities of \$91.6 million in 2007 was primarily the result of Simon Ivanhoe selling its interest in assets located in Poland.
+The gain on sale of assets and interests in unconsolidated entities of \$91.6 million in 2007 was primarily the result of Simon Ivanhoe selling its interest in the assets located in Poland.

-Preferred dividends decreased \$9.0 million as a result of the redemption of the Series G preferred stock in the fourth quarter of 2007.
+Preferred unit distribution requirements decreased \$11.8 million as a result of Simon Property's redemption of its Series G preferred stock in the fourth quarter of 2007 and our related redemption of Series G preferred units held by Simon Property.